garimakhatri07/-itsm-service-desk-ticket-operations/README.md

 This project is based on IT Service Management (ITSM) data and focuses on understanding service desk tickets, SLA performance and customer satisfaction.

 I worked on this project using PostgreSQL and Python, with the analysis carried out in Jupyter Notebook.
+I also created a Power BI dashboard to present the main findings in an interactive way.

 The main goal was to take the available ticket and SLA data, prepare it properly, explore it through different types of analysis, and understand what the data was telling us about service performance.